 Posted with AIAA permission.
 Originally presented at the 20th AIAA Aerodynamic Decelerator Systems Technology Conference, Seattle, WA, AIAA-2009-3004, 2009.

 Bourakov, Eugene A.; Yakimenko, Oleg A.; and Slegers, Nathan, "Exploiting a GSM Network for Precise Payload Delivery" (2009).
-Faculty Publications - Department of Mechanical and Civil Engineering.
+Faculty Publications - Biomedical, Mechanical, and Civil Engineering.
 51.